jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # TODO
-* Cannot get AA25
-* AK5 should fit (rwy # in width)
-* Use different dash styles for left and right pattern
-* Show version number in the feedback box
 * Pick rwy orientation by clicking
-* User setting for overfly + mag direction
 * User setting one direction (anticipated wind) hide the other side
-* Show -.- if gnd frequency is unknown
-* Airport : Add cancel button at the bottom of Rwy selector
-* Add "nothing" in possible corner data
 * Add Rwy Length in corner data
 * Add separators in Corner data selectors
 * User setting to show rwy dimension at the bottom